 Is Qtum Credible?

 Suspicions have surrounded the Qtum project since chatlogs and photo evidence surfaced that Patrick Dai previously went by “Steven Dai,” during which he served as CTO of BitBay.
 The BitBay project attracted controversy after an exit scam netted its founders of thousands of BTC.
 The coin’s launch was manipulated by two notorious altcoin groups, and allegedly Dai himself.
 In a statement released on the Qtum Slack channel, Dai denied all wrongdoing, claiming that he left the project because he “no longer had any time” due to his job at Alibaba.
 While BitBay’s Lead Developer David Zimbeck initially defended Dai as the only honest member of the project, BitBay as a whole now alleges that Dai left without any support, and stole “millions” on his way out.

 Qtum is a project that has cause for both optimism and concern.
-While the token has the lofty goal to serve as a Bitcoin-Ethereum hybrid, it has struggled to encourage much adoption.
+While the token has the lofty goal to serve as a Bitcoin-Ethereum hybrid, it has struggled to encourage much adoption among the general public.

-Prospective holders should be cautious of co-founder Dai’s checkered past and perform their own due diligence with regards to the Qtum Foundation team.
-None of the token’s three co-founders have much experience in the crypto space.
-But the project does have a few big-name investors.
+Prospective holders should be cautious of co-founder Dai’s checkered past and perform their own due diligence with regard to the Qtum Foundation team.
+None of the token’s three co-founders have much experience in the crypto space, yet the project does have a few big-name investors.

-While the token’s price has performed well over the past year, its prospect depends on the team’s ability to expand adoption into DeFi and push the project forward with QiSwap.
+While the token’s price has performed well in the past, its prospects depend on the team’s ability to expand, and push the widespread adoption of DeFi.
 Qtum will need to offer more than just theoretical improvements over ETH and BTC to prove its “business-ready” claims.